 Model 350 is designed to accommodate installations that require a shallower stud bay or additional space behind the Dryerbox.
 This model's depth from the nailing flange to the rear is 3 1/2" and will fit in a 2 X 4 stud bay.
 It is important to note that Snaplock pipe becomes "ovalized" when drywall is secured to the studs.
-To handle this compressed stated, model 350s have an oval port.
+To handle this compressed state, model 350s have an oval port.
 This makes attaching transition hose a little more challenging but is a compromise to support unusual requirements.

-2 X 6 studs or 2 X 4 studs with 1" furring strips are recommended to provide enough room for if installing model 480 or model 425.
+2 X 6 studs or 2 X 4 studs with 1" furring strips are recommended to provide enough room if installing model 480 or model 425.

 - All standard American clothes dryers have an exhaust port in the center of the rear

 panel at the very bottom.
 Therefore, it is best to install the Dryerbox® as low as

 possible so that the bottom tab is at or slightly below the finished floor level (Diagram

 A)—not applicable if stackable unit or on a pedestal.